HOW TO BECOME A CYBERSECURITY ANALYST (2023 Guide)

 Do I Need to Know Coding for Cybersecurity?

-You do not need to know coding for most entry-level jobs in cybersecurity.
-It can, however, help to advance your career in the field.
+You do not need to know to code for most entry-level jobs in cybersecurity.
+Learning how to code can, however, help to advance your career in the field.
 For higher-level job opportunities, coding may be an asset or a requirement.

 As a Cybersecurity Analyst, you are looking for vulnerabilities, which involves a thorough understanding of systems, networks, and security standards.
 Coding can often be left to dedicated programmers.
 But as you gain more cybersecurity experience, you may find it useful to understand the fundamentals of coding.